justinslack/bjc-uat/_media/finding-money-to-fight-covid-19-transparency-and-participation-are-the-bottom-lines-1.md

 The promotion, protection and realisation of human rights cannot be simply implied in the economic responses outlined by the government, but must be explicitly addressed.
 The government is obligated to take measures to prevent, or at least to mitigate against, the human rights impacts of COVID-19, and to ensure that everyone’s rights are protected, with particular consideration for marginalised and vulnerable populations, including foreign nationals residing and working in South Africa.

 South Africa’s COVID-19 responses should provide impetus for the long-term mobilisation of resources and capacity toward the fulfilment of all socio-economic rights, to further the spirit of the South African constitution.

+\*AIDC does not support this section / paragraph.
+Please see note at the end of the document outlining the AIDC's position.

 **For media enquiries contact:**